13 Stress-free ways to Make Extra Money in College

 Get Paid to Watch Videos and Take Surveys Online

 You’ve probably heard about taking online surveys in exchange for cash or gift cards.
 Some online marketers have other ways you can make extra money in college, and you can do it right from your dorm room or apartment.
-Sites such as InboxDollars will pay for your feedback to watch movie trailers, play video games, read marketing emails, and more.
+Sites such as InboxDollars or PrizeRebel will pay for your feedback to watch movie trailers, play video games, read marketing emails, and more.

 Earn Money Shopping Online